29821632/bashbits/README.md

 # Bash Bits
-A collection of random bash scripts I use.
+A small collection of really random scripts I use on the reg.
 Whatever.

 ### apacheclustersync.sh
 **Status:** Good to go